gerph/cairo-vnc/README.md

 ## Examples

-In all the examples they are listening on VNC display 2 (port 5902):
+In all the examples they are listening on VNC display 2 (port 5902).

+Note: For reasons that are unclear, it is impossible to connect to a VNC without a password using the macOS Screen Sharing tool.
+For these examples without a password, you are recommended to use a different client.

 ### Basic usage